ingramleedy/Airport_Restaurants/README.md

 # Airport Based Restaurants

-This repository contains a copy of the Airport Based Restaurants from data from Google Maps of [Airport Restaurants](https://www.google.com/maps/d/embed?mid=1ESeubCk9sDWafBt8iQ4dzXu97tftJBQ&hl=en&ehbc=2E312F&fbclid=IwAR0pxghD-9-qjVp166ebeCYMnEOpqAXOfqoKARUX1Tr5rWK2F8bplGpDelg&ll=48.50138401582604%2C-109.82212150000001&z=4).
+This repository contains a ForeFlight *content pack* of a copy of the Airport Based Restaurants from data from Google Maps of [Airport Restaurants](https://www.google.com/maps/d/embed?mid=1ESeubCk9sDWafBt8iQ4dzXu97tftJBQ&hl=en&ehbc=2E312F&fbclid=IwAR0pxghD-9-qjVp166ebeCYMnEOpqAXOfqoKARUX1Tr5rWK2F8bplGpDelg&ll=48.50138401582604%2C-109.82212150000001&z=4).

+# What are ForeFlight Content Packs
+ForeFlight content packs allow organizations and individuals to create and import bundles of related content that can be accessed in the app, making it easier to adapt ForeFlight to a variety of specialized uses.

+# Content
 The orignal was imported from an KML format and converted to a *ForeFlight* **content pack** that can easily imported in ForeFlight.